CedricDeVijt/ComputerScienceNotes/Bachelor 2/Compilers/Exam questions/trivia.md

 ## During the course we have focused on conservative approximations of both type checking and reachability analysis.
 Argue that the exact versions of both tasks are in fact undecidable.

-## Suppose we are given a context free grammar for a language L on Σ. For all words w ∈Σ∗, we can use the grammar to determine whether w ∈ L in time:
+## Suppose we are given a context free grammar for a language L on Σ. For all words $w \in \sigma^∗$, we can use the grammar to determine whether w ∈ L in time:

 A. polynomial in |w|
 B. exponential in |w|
 C. nope, that is an undecidable problem

-## Suppose we are given a grammar (not necessarily context free!) for a language L on Σ. For all words w ∈Σ∗, we can use the grammar to determine whether w ∈Lin time:
+## Suppose we are given a grammar (not necessarily context free!) for a language L on Σ. For all words $w \in \sigma^∗$, we can use the grammar to determine whether w ∈Lin time:

 A. polynomial in |w|
 B. exponential in |w|